Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Over/Under Insights

-- Georgia and its opponents have gone over the current 52.5-point total in six of 14 games this season.
+- Georgia's games this season have gone over 52.5 points six of 14 times.

-- Monday's over/under is 27.9 points lower than the two team's combined 80.4 points per game average.
+- Alabama's games have gone over 52.5 points in 10 of 13 chances this season.

-- These two squads combine to surrender 28.8 points per game, 23.7 fewer than this contest's over/under.
+- The combined points per game average of the two teams, 80.4, is 27.9 points more than Monday's over/under.

-- Bulldogs games have an average total of 50.8 points this season, 1.7 fewer than Monday's over/under.
+- This contest's total is 23.7 points more than the 28.8 these two squads combine to surrender per game this season.

 Georgia Stats and Trends